DiAg-2025/Python--Central-Limit-Theorem/README.md

 | 30  | 20.457            | 21.071                  | Near normal |
 | 50  | 23.250            | 27.202                  | Symmetric, nearly normal |
 | 100 | 35.830            | 38.470                  | Close to normal |

+- **The SD of sample sums keeps on increasing as the sample size increases**

 **Histograms**
 <p align="center">